jdevfullstack-tutorials/imac-review/README.md

 so you get that speed of an SSD.

-Take note, if you are quite confused, computers need a disk so that all the data that should be saved will be kept before shut down.
+Take note, if you are quite confused, computers need a disk so that all data that should be saved will be kept before shut down.
 An Operating System, just like macOS or Windows
 OS, contains a lot of files.
 These files should